udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ![Cognitor enhanced auth flow](https://docs.aws.amazon.com/images/cognito/latest/developerguide/images/amazon-cognito-dev-auth-enhanced-flow.png)
 1. The software workload uses a developer provided id and requests a token from Cognito (GetOpenIdTokenForDeveloperIdentity)
-2. Cognito finds the Cognito id matching the developer id (or creates a new matching Cognito id) and returns a token for that identity.
+2. Cognito finds the Cognito id matching the developer id (or creates a new Cognito id) and returns a token for that identity.
 3. The software workload presents the token to Cognito.
 Cognito matches this to one of the two roles in Cognito.
 Cognito requests temporary credentials from AWS STS for the AWS resources permitted via that role.
 4. Cognito returns the temporary creds for access to those AWS resources.